Skip to content

 In any case, this hormonal transition makes perimenopause confusing: you feel great one month, then overwhelmed the next.
 In short, the body tries to compensate, but... it doesn't always find the right balance!

-FSH (follicle-stimulating hormone) and LH (luteinizing hormone) are the "conductors" of the menstrual cycle.
-When the ovaries become less sensitive, the brain increases their production to restart the machine.
+FSH (follicle-stimulating hormone) and LH (luteinizing hormone) are the "orchestra conductors" of the menstrual cycle.
+When the ovaries become less responsive, the brain increases their production to get the system going again.

-As a result, their levels rise, sometimes sharply.
-A high FSH level is also an indicator of perimenopause, even if it is not enough to make a diagnosis alone.
-Because these hormones do not directly cause symptoms...
-But they do indicate a disruption or a potential transition phase underway.
+As a result, their levels climb, sometimes significantly.
+High FSH levels are also an indicator of perimenopause, although they are not sufficient for a diagnosis alone, because these hormones do not directly cause symptoms...
+But they indicate an imbalance or a potential transition phase in progress.

 DHEA, testosterone, cortisol: the silent but essential ones

-Androgens (such as DHEA or testosterone) are less often discussed.
-And yet, their decline affects women's comfort, including:
+We less often talk about androgens (like DHEA or testosterone).
+And yet, their decline affects women's comfort, particularly:

 • their energy;